anthfran/wealthsimple-node/README.md

 # Wealthsimple-node

-Node.js client for Wealthsimple API: https://developers.wealthsimple.com
+Node.js client developed for HackThe6 for the Wealthsimple API - https://developers.wealthsimple.com

 Note: Development on this has been halted, as I do not have valid API credentials after HackThe6 has been completed.
-There are not functions for every API and they have not all been fully tested.
-I do not work for Wealthsimple and I do not know if I will ever finish this module.
+There are not functions for every API and they have not been fully tested.
+I do not work for Wealthsimple and do not know if this module will ever be completed.

 This uses a functional programming style which provides a function for each individual API implemented.

 TODO List:
 * Complete functions for all Wealthsimple API's in v1
-* Break up into multiple files (auth, users, accounts, people, etc) so that you can import less functions if not all are required
+* Break up into multiple files (auth, users, accounts, people, etc) so that you can import less code if not all are functions required
-* Unit tests for all the functions
+* Write unit tests
+* Complete examples

 ## Installation